fxstein/GoProX/AI_INSTRUCTIONS.md

 - Update all relevant documentation when scripts or workflows change.
 - Use zsh code blocks for shell script examples in documentation and wiki pages.
 - Document all new scripts and major changes in `RELEASE_PROCESS.md`.
+- The AI assistant must read and stay up-to-date with all project documentation, including transient documents such as the generated issue list in `output/github_issues.md`, to maintain full project awareness and context.

 ## Communication
 - Be concise and direct.